2023 Most Popular Biological & Biomedical Sciences Associate Degree Schools in Minnesota

 Full Biological & Biomedical Sciences at Normandale Community College Report

 You’ll be in good company if you decide to attend Minneapolis Community and Technical College.
 It ranked #2 on our 2023 Most Popular Biological & Biomedical Sciences Associate Degree Schools in Minnesota list.
-Located in the city of Minneapolis, Minneapolis Community and Technical College is a public college with a moderately-sized student population.
+Located in the large city of Minneapolis, Minneapolis Community and Technical College is a public college with a medium-sized student population.

 Of the 9 students majoring in biological and biomedical sciences at Minneapolis Community and Technical College, 33% are male and 67% are female.